leelhn2345/nvim/README.md

 # Neovim Config

+> [!WARNING]
+> This repository is no longer maintained.
+>
+> My Neovim config has been shifted to this [new repository](https://github.com/leelhn2345/dotfiles/tree/main/config/nvim).

 Neovim configs to be shared amongst my computers.

 This README is not meant to be a guide or any sorts,